X

 Mentoring | Case management | Public safety | Restorative justice | Community events

 The effects of trauma ripple through communities, resulting in mistrust, separation, and oftentimes violence.
-Our Community Wellness program helps rebuild community trust and connection through restorative justice initiatives, community events and resource groups, violence prevention programs, and case management.

 Service Coordination and Navigation Program (SCaN)

-In partnership with the Department of Family and Support Services, the Service Coordination and Navigation (SCaN) program provides intensive case management to youth active in street activities or the justice system in one of eight communities selected based on high violence rates: Auburn Gresham, Austin, East Garfield Park, Englewood, Humboldt Park, North Lawndale, Roseland, and West Garfield Park.
+In partnership with the Department of Family and Support Services, the Service Coordination and Navigation (SCaN) offering provides intensive case management to youth active in street activities or the justice system in one of eight communities selected based on high violence rates: Auburn Gresham, Austin, East Garfield Park, Englewood, Humboldt Park, North Lawndale, Roseland, and West Garfield Park.

 SCaN staff work with youth ages 14-24 to create goals that include: